-LIMITED PARTNER - The investors in a limited Commingled partnership, generally providing 99 percent of the capital and receiving 80 percent of the profits or Separately Managed Account.
+LIMITED PARTNER - The investors in a Commingled partnership or Separately Managed Account.
 Limited partners do not participate in the management of the partnership's activities.
 However, they normally have the right to vote to approve or disapprove amendments made to the limited partnership agreement.